Metastability for the Curie-Weiss-Potts model with unbounded random interactions: Estimates of the harmonic sum

-\end{remark} Before proceeding, we need to control the measure of each component within the metastable partition.
-The following technical lemma establishes that this measure deviates from that of the metastable sets by at most a polynomial factor.
+Before proceeding, we need to control the measure of each component within the meta\-stable partition.
+The following technical lemma establishes that this measure deviates from that of the metastable sets by at most a polynomial factor. \begin{lemma} Suppose that $\beta > \beta_{1}$.
+Further, $N_{0}(\beta)$ be as in Proposition~\ref{prop:preem_cap_estimates}-(ii).
+Then, there exists $\ell_{4} \equiv \ell_{4}(\beta, q) \in [q, \infty)$ such that, for all $N \geq N_{0}(\beta)$,